aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Each team has a penalty box outside of the pitch.

-A. Each box is a 6 by 6 yard square area that begins at the midfield line and extends along the scorekeeper’s sideline in the direction of the team’s bench.
+A. Each box is a 6 by 6 yard square area that begins at the midfield line and extends along the scorekeeper's sideline in the direction of the team's bench.

 ### 2.1.6.
 Ball Positions